ICC issues arrest warrant for Israeli PM Netanyahu for ‘war crimes’ in Gaza

 Israel is not a member of the ICC and Netanyahu has previously called the prosecutor’s accusations against him a “disgrace”, an attack on the Israeli military and all of Israel.

-But the ICC said on Thursday that Israel’s acceptance of the court’s jurisdiction was not required.
+But the ICC said on Thursday that it had unanimously decided to reject Israel’s appeal over the court’s jurisdiction.

 Reporting from Amman, Jordan, Al Jazeera’s Hamdah Salhut said, “Israel did its best to discredit the ICC.
 It tried to challenge its jurisdiction … and Israeli politicians internally were doing everything they could to fight [the potential ruling].”